ChairForce-1-0/Team-Website/GitHub_Organization_Guide.md

 3. **Use Git Command**: In your terminal or command prompt, type `git clone <URL>` replacing `<URL>` with the one you copied.
 4. **Enter the Repository Directory**: Change to the directory that was just created with `cd <repository-name>`.

-## How to Create and Switch to a New Branch
+## How to Create and Switch to a New Branch (Already did this for you guys)

 1. **Open Terminal**: Navigate to your project directory.
 2. **Create a New Branch**: Execute `git checkout -b <branch-name>`.